 These changes can feel overwhelming, but remember that you’re not alone!
 Many people have overcome these challenges to further their education.
 A little adjusting now can lead to a great payoff later.

-- Next, have a talk to your family and/or partner.
+2. Next, have a talk with your family and/or partner.

 The financial landscape for graduate school, especially when it comes to financial aid, is vastly different than the one encountered in undergrad.
 There are many scholarships for college students and a wide variety of resources to help you find them.
 When it comes to grad or professional school, though, there are fewer opportunities to secure funding that vary by field, program, and even location.
 A few tips to get you started:

 - Create a scholarship spreadsheet.
 This will help you keep track of the different scholarships that you’ve applied for, as well as their various requirements.
 Speaking of requirements, grad scholarships have a lot of them.
 They can be hyper specific to your industry, type of degree, geographic region, and specific university.
 However, there are some “unicorn” programs out there, though, that don’t require you fit a specific mold.
 For example, Sallie Mae’s Bridging the Dream Scholarship for Graduate Students is a $10,000 scholarship awarded to students in any field of study.
 (Full disclosure: I’m a winner myself!)
 There are also resources to help make the scholarship search a little easier.
 Be sure to carve out time to thoroughly explore all your options.

 - Unique to grad school, fellowships are short-term programs that may fund a portion of your studies and provide a stipend.
 Network with alumni to learn about internal fellowships offered by your school or department.
 You can also find some external fellowships from foundations, non-profits, corporations, or government agencies.
 Fellowships are highly competitive, so you’ll need to begin researching these opportunities as soon as you can.
 These programs are also significant commitments, so make sure you know exactly what’s required of you.